danielscholl-osdu/partition/README.md

 The Partition service is responsible for creating and retrieving partition specific properties on behalf of other services whether they are secret values or not.
 It is a Maven multi-module project with each cloud implementation placed in its submodule.

+## Community Implementation
+It is containing an Open-Source version with os-osm Driver containing the postgres db for consumption.
+As of now the code is not having any authentication for core-plus as it is not having the infra for authentication.
+So, currently it's only enough to run and consume the service locally, for development and understanding purpose.

+One could either spin up a postgres docker container locally, and use along with local partition service code.
+Or else, fetch the container image for postgres service and Partition service both and then use them.
+More details [here](./README.md#running-locally---partition-core-plus)

 ## Running Locally - AWS

 Instructions for running the AWS implementation locally can be found [here](./provider/partition-aws/README.md)